As a new parent, buying one of the best baby bottles is going to be at the top of your priority list.

 Different Nipple Versions

-There are four nipples with different flow and each one is to be used by your baby at different development stages.
-The slow flow only has one hole and is designed for newborns up to 3 months.
+There are four nipples with different flow and you can use each one for your baby at different development stages.
+The slow flow only has one hole and you should use it for newborns up to 3 months.

 They will help your baby develop suckling without choking or spitting up.
 As your baby grows, you can transition to the Medium flow nipple which has two holes and are great for 3 to 6-month babies.

-The fast flow nipple comes with three holes and is meant for your big boys and girls.
+The fast flow nipple comes with three holes and is for both your big boys and girls.